bouhvli/alx_portfolio_app/README.md

   ![The Home page](/public/assets/images/HomePage.png)

 ALX SE Social is a full-stack social media application developed using React JS, Appwrite, Tailwind CSS, and React Query.
-The app provides users with a platform to connect, share, and interact with others in a dynamic and user-friendly environment.
+The app provides alx student with a platform to connect, share, and interact with other peers in a dynamic and user-friendly environment.